 Need to learn how to motivate your team as they continue working from home?
 While some employees have thrived during shelter-in-place, others need a little more encouragement as the weeks and months go on.
+There are advantages and disadvantages of remote work, but as it becomes the new normal for many organizations, it's important to ensure that remote employees are as happy and productive as possible.
 Help boost motivation in project management with the following tips and tricks.
 Learn how to tackle project motivation head-on as well as the reasons behind why motivation and productivity are linked.

 How to motivate your team when working remotely